mateuszgrzelak/pogaduszki/README.md

+# Simple chat project
-## A simple chat project written in Java that uses RabbitMQ, WebSocket, MongoDB and Spring.
+A simple project that uses [RabbitMQ](https://www.rabbitmq.com/), [WebSocket](https://en.wikipedia.org/wiki/WebSocket), [MongoDB](https://www.mongodb.com/) and [Spring](https://spring.io/).

 Authentication is done by Spring Security where details about users are stored in MongoDB.
 All messages are sending through WebSocket protocol and are stored in MongoDB.

 To download RabbitMQ and MongoDB you can use Docker.

 ### Intallation

-MongoDB:
+**MongoDB:**
 ```
 docker run -d --name some-mongo -p 27017:27017 -e MONGO_INITDB_ROOT_USERNAME=<login> -e MONGO_INITDB_ROOT_PASSWORD=<password> mongo
 ```

-RabbitMQ: First create Dockerfile that contains:
+**RabbitMQ:** First create Dockerfile that contains:
 ```
 FROM rabbitmq:3-management
 RUN rabbitmq-plugins enable --offline rabbitmq_management